Skip to contents

 Step four: Extract summary statistics

-we define a summary pipeline that extracts two types of common summary statistics of the DDM data: (i) the accuracy and (ii) RT quantiles (10%, 30%, 50%, 70%, 90%) computed separately for each choice category (1 vs. -1).
+We define a summary pipeline that extracts two types of common summary statistics of the DDM data: (i) the accuracy and (ii) RT quantiles (10%, 30%, 50%, 70%, 90%) computed separately for each choice category (1 vs. -1).

 We then apply the same summary procedure to every simulated dataset to obtain simulation_sumstat, and to the observed dataset to obtain target_sumstat.
 Finally, build_abc_input() aligns the simulated and observed summaries into a consistent structure.